 This policy covers you for personal items you take with you but haven't told us about.
-We call these unspecified items.
-When we pay your claim for an unspecified item, we only pay up to the benefit limits.
+We call these 'unspecified items.'
+When we pay your claim for an unspecified item, we only pay up to the benefit limits in the table above.

-You can increase the benefit limit for some more valuable personal items by asking us to cover them as specified items.
-Learn more about cover for specified items on page 49.
+You can increase the benefit limit for more valuable personal items by asking us to cover them as specified items.
+We've made it easy for you to specify items - from watches and jewellery, to laptops and mobiles.
+Learn more about cover for specified items on page 46.